 An ulcer may be provoked by injury or pressure such as from a plaster cast or ill-fitting ski boot.
 They may also be caused by bacterial infection, especially impetigo, ecthyma and cellulitis and less often tropical ulcer, tuberculosis or leprosy.

 Venous insufficiency refers to improper functioning of the one-way valves in the veins.
 Veins drain blood from the feet and lower legs uphill to the heart.
 Two mechanisms assist this uphill flow, the calf muscle pump which pushes blood towards the heart during exercise, and the one-way valves which prevent the flow of blood back downhill.
 There may be reflux through the valves, obstruction of the veins and/or impaired calf pumping action result in pooling of blood around the lower part of the leg to just below the ankle.
 The increased venous pressure causes fibrin deposits around the capillaries, which then act as a barrier to the flow of oxygen and nutrients to muscle and skin tissue.
-The death of tissue cells leads to the ulceration.
+The death of tissue cells leads to ulceration.

 Arterial insufficiency refers to poor blood circulation to the lower leg and foot and is most often due to atherosclerosis.
-In atherosclerosis the arteries become narrowed from deposits of fatty substances in the arterial vessel walls, often due to high levels of circulating cholesterol and aggravated by smoking and high blood pressure (hypertension).
+In atherosclerosis, the arteries become narrowed from deposits of fatty substances in the arterial vessel walls, often due to high levels of circulating cholesterol and aggravated by smoking and high blood pressure (hypertension).
 The arteries fail to deliver oxygen and nutrients to the leg and foot resulting in tissue breakdown.

 Diabetic ulcers are caused by the combination of arterial occlusion and nerve damage.
 Although diabetic ulcers may occur on other parts of the body they are more common on the foot.
 The nerve damage or sensory neuropathy reduces awareness of pressure, heat or injury.
-Rubbing and pressure on the foot goes unnoticed and causes damage to the skin and subsequent ‘neuropathic’ ulceration.
+Rubbing and pressure on the foot go unnoticed and causes damage to the skin and subsequent ‘neuropathic’ ulceration.

 Certain conditions have been linked with the development of venous and arterial leg ulcers.

-Diabetic ulcer is more likely if diabetes is not well controlled by diet and/or medication.
+A diabetic ulcer is more likely if diabetes is not well controlled by diet and/or medication.
 Ulceration is also more likely if there is poor care of the feet, badly fitting shoes and continued smoking.

 The features of venous and arterial ulcers differ somewhat.

-Characteristics of venous ulcer includes:
+Characteristics of a venous ulcer include:

-Characteristics of arterial ulcer includes:
+Characteristics of an arterial ulcer include:

-An infected ulcer characteristically has yellow surface crust or green/yellow pus and may smell unpleasant.
+An infected ulcer characteristically has a yellow surface crust or green/yellow pus and may smell unpleasant.
 There may be surrounding tender redness, warmth and swelling (cellulitis).

 Where possible, treatment aims to reverse the factors that have caused the ulcer.
 As an ulcer is often the result of both arterial and venous disease, careful assessment is needed first.

 Venous leg ulcer, in the absence of arterial disease, is usually treated with exercise, elevation at rest, and compression.
 Compression must not be used if there is significant arterial disease, as it will aggravate an inadequate blood supply.
-Surgery, ultrasound guided sclerotherapy or endovascular laser treatment of superficial and perforator leg veins may also help, particularly if the deep venous system is intact.
+Surgery, ultrasound-guided sclerotherapy or endovascular laser treatment of superficial and perforator leg veins may also help, particularly if the deep venous system is intact.
 Venous-return assisted calf compression devices may be of additional benefit.